How to Clean a Canvas Bag: The Best Way to Wash, Remove Stains & Protect Your Tote

 -

-Use a soft-bristle brush or lint roller to remove surface dirt
+- Use a soft-bristle brush or lint roller to remove loose dust and surface dirt from your canvas tote.

 -